5pideyy/5pideyy.github.io/_posts/2025-02-16-nomore-thug_lifeatkct.md

 ---
-title: No More Thug Life in KCT – How We Busted a Fake Outlook Scam
+title: No More Thug Life, Kid – How We Busted a Fake Outlook Scam
 date: 2025-03-21
 categories: [Cybersecurity, Scams, Ethical Hacking]
 tags: [Outlook, Scam, Cybersecurity, Forensics]